drejcreative/react-redux-authentification-boilerplate/readme.md

 # React Redux App
 ![Project Login](1.png)

-Full Stack app.
+Full Stack authentification app. it is a boilerplate with option to register and login.
 Loopback as backend with MongoDB as Database.
 React on Frontend with Redux for state management.

 ## Getting it
 Run `git clone https://github.com/drejcreative/react-redux-authentification-boilerplate.git` in terminal.